5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Intel_I225-V_Fix_(SSDT-I225V)/README.md

 	- Save your config and reboot
 	- Run **IORegistryExplorer** and verify that the kext is servicing the Intel I225-V: <br> ![](https://user-images.githubusercontent.com/88431749/259463074-b1d3801b-c46d-4250-ac8b-8f5c666698fe.png)

-If this still does not work for you, try Method 2.
+If the LAN controller still does not work afterwards, try Method 2.

 <details>
 <summary><strong>Method 2</strong> (Click to reveal!)</summary>

-## Method 2: Adding SSDT-I225-V (obsolete)
+## Method 2: Adding `SSDT-I225-V` (obsolete)
 Use the attached SSDT to inject the correct header descriptions for the Intel I225-V into macOS Monterey and newer.

 For macOS 13 and newer, you also need to inject `AppleIntel210Ethernet.kext` if your ethernet controller cannot utilize the newer .dext version of this driver unless you flash a modded firmware, since the .kext has been removed from the IONetworkingFamily.kext.